Some of my friends are helping their kids pack for college in the next few weeks.

 I did the same thing.
 Twice around.

 Now I’m three years away from my third child’s “launch” into quasi-independence.
-I’m starting to see things differently now.
+I’m starting to see things differently now, especially what’s on the list to pack for college!

 I realize these “launch” preparations have really been more to comfort me than a preparation for them.
 It’s been more about my fears and hopes than theirs.
 I stacked what I figured were necessities.
 I gathered a pile of what I thought they might need when they didn’t have me.